Ugly Vegetables Need Love Too

 While she is an opportunivore, her friends range from vegan to pescatarian.
 So when she discovered that Misfits Market added Salt Lake City to its distribution locations, it seemed like a good idea to switch the subscription to Utah and let them play around with various produce options since they will be cooking for themselves.

 The first Utah-bound box arrived before we did, and I didn’t even remember what I had ordered.
 When I opened it, the usual suspects tumbled out and were quickly used (onion, potato, avocado) as per above); we were left with acorn squash, kale, a granny smith apple, and one remaining onion.

 Since we only had a week or so before the non-meat-eating cohort arrived, we thought it would be good to slip in some boneless pork chops now.
-We typed our ingredients into google and adapted a recipe from Whole Foods that is a variation on a pork and applesauce theme.
-It turned out to be superb with the added benefit of being pretty simple to prepare.
+So we typed our ingredients into Google and adapted a recipe from Whole Foods that is a variation on a pork and applesauce theme.
+It turned out to be superb, with the added benefit of being pretty simple to prepare.

-During that time, we diced one large granny smith apple, cored but with the peel left on, and sauteed it in butter, maple syrup and cinnamon, with an applesauce aim.
-We flipped the acorn squash over on the roasting pan and filled each cavity with a scoop of the apple mixture.
+During that time, we diced one large granny smith apple, cored but with the peel left on, and sauteed it in butter, maple syrup, and cinnamon, with an applesauce aim.
+Next, we flipped the acorn squash over on the roasting pan and filled each cavity with a scoop of the apple mixture.
 These went back in the oven for another 25 minutes.

 After about 10 minutes over medium heat, we threw in the lacinto kale that we had shredded and cooked this mixture until it was soft.
 We served each pork chop topped with the onion/kale saute with an acorn squash on the side.

-We all ended up scooping out the acorn squash, mashing it with the apple mixture, and combining it with the pork and veggies on each forkful.
-I think we were all surprised at how well it turned out and agreed that this could easily become a winter go-to.
+We all scooped out the acorn squash, mashed it with the apple mixture, and combined it with the pork and veggies on each forkful.
+We were all surprised at how well it turned out and agreed that this could quickly become a winter go-to.